ipdb/website/OPERATIONS.md

 #### Electing Directors
 - Directors can be nominated by the Caretakers or by the Board.
 - The Directors will be elected by the Caretakers.

+#### Term Limit
+- Initial members of the Board will be appointed for a term of not more than three years.
+- Directors will be elected for three year terms, staggered so no more than two Directors are replaced at a time.
+- Directors are elected for one term with a two year duration.
+- Directors are automatically nominated for reelection at the end of their term unless they ask to be excluded.
+- Directors can serve a maximum of 3 consecutive terms.

 ## Operations